jimmyginga/react_express_knex_pagination/README.md

 ## :star:Prerequisites

-1. paginated data served from backend
-2. reactstrap v.8.10.0
-3. styled components v.5.3.1
-4. Reactjs v.17.0.2
+1. Node
-5. yarn (because we prefer it, but you can use npm as well)
+2. yarn (because we prefer it, but you can use npm as well)
-6. git
+3. git
-7. postgres
+4. Postgres

 ## :star:Setup backend